F33RNI/Liberty-Way/README.md

 | Example in HEX | 0x04 | 0xB0 | 0x06 | 0xA4 | 0x05 | 0xDC | 0x05 | 0xE5 | 0x01 | 0x2E | 0xEE | 0xEE |

 ----------
-### GPS waypoint (Link command 2)
+### Pressure Waypoint (Link command 2)
-In GPS waypoint mode, drone reand current preassure value.
+In Pressure Waypoint mode, drone reands current preassure value.
 The payload bytes are in big-endian order (4 bytes for value), then the Link Command byte is equal to 2, then the check-sum and 2 bytes of the end of the packet.

 The table below shows the detailed structure of the packet